Question

 Results-driven

-Ideal when you created something new or produced measurable outcomes.
-Use when you've created revenue, leads, ideas, or other valuable outputs.
+Ideal when you created something measurable like revenue, leads, cost savings, or other quantifiable outcomes.

 Pioneered